-Following 28 days of incubation in soil, 60-70 % of applied phenylmercury acetate was still present as phenylmercury in soil while approximately 14-16% were degraded to metallic mercury and had volatilised.
+Following 28 days of incubation in soil, 60-70 % of applied phenylmercury acetate was still in the phenylmercury form while approximately 14-16% had volatilised as metallic mercury following biotransformation to inorganic mercury forms.
 (Kimura and Miller, 1964).
 (Klimisch Code: 2 - Not guideline study but well documented study with sound conclusions).